mkathia/bandit-tutorial/README.md

   - [6.2 Limitations](#62-limitations)

 # 1 Introduction
 Bandit is a tool designed to find common security issues in Python code by parsing each file into an abstract syntax tree (AST) and running appropriate plugins against the nodes to identify vulnerabilities such as unsafe function use, weak cryptography, and insecure file operations.
-Originally developed under the OpenStack Security Project, Bandit was later rehomed to the PyCQA organization, benefiting from a growing community of contributors and sponsors.
-Once analysis is complete, Bandit generates a report in various formats (text, JSON, SARIF) that can be consumed by developers or automated pipelines.
-Its plugin architecture allows users to write custom checks targeting project-specific concerns—extending Bandit’s coverage without modifying core code.
+Bandit was originally developed under the OpenStack Security Project, it later changed hands to the PyCQA organization and benefits from a growing community of contributors and sponsors.
+Once analysis is complete, Bandit generates a report in various formats (text, JSON, SARIF) that can be viewed and analyzed by developers or automated pipelines.
+Bandit also has a nice plugin architecture that allows users to write custom checks targeting project-specific concerns—extending Bandit’s coverage without modifying core code.

+Bandit is used widely in both industry and open-source environments due to it being extremely simple, efficient, flexible, and fast.
+It can be executed alone as a CLI tool or used as a larger workflow.
+Things like GitHub actions, pre-commit hooks, Docker containers or CI/CD pipelines.
+It is easily configured via .bandt or pyproject.toml files allowing it to be fine-tuned.
+This allows Bandit to serve as the first line of defense during development and code reviews against potential vulnerabilities.

+In this repository, you will find a thorough tutorial covering the installation, usage, integration, plugin development, practical examples, limitations, and future roadmap of Bandit.
+This guide aims to equip developers and security professionals with the knowledge and tools needed to adopt Bandit effectively in real-world projects.

 # 2 Installation and Containerization
 ## 2.1 Installation